Career Track Consults

 recording, touring, songwriting, and international showcasing.

-Jen joins the Career Tracks program to provide consultation and assistance with questions including:
+Susan joins the Career Tracks program to provide consultations and advice related to all things publicity.